KonstantinosStamatakos/fpga-trading-engine/README.md

 ## Timing Optimization

-Once the logic worked, I moved into Vivado with a 100 MHz target (10 ns period) — and immediately blew past it.
-The timing reports pointed to the order-book selection logic as the culprit: the comparison and priority chains were long combinational paths with a lot of fanout, and that was dragging the whole design down.
+Once the logic worked, I moved into Vivado with a 100 MHz target (10 ns period), but the first pass didn't meet timing.
+The reports pointed to the order-book selection logic as the bottleneck — the comparison and priority chains formed long combinational paths with heavy loaded signals which was the main thing holding the design back.

 From there it was a lot of back-and-forth: